iDoMeteor/amazon-scripts/README.md

   boot
 * The 'default_site' user account, the #OnePageWonder row content in its Mongo database, it's virtual host file and it's app in /var/www/default_site/
+* **Before** running this script, you should manually check the user directories for scraps

 It does not wipe free space, since imaging leaves it behind anyway.